U.S. Relations With Peru

-President Ollanta Humala Tasso has been in office since 2011, and his term expires in July 2016.
+President Pedro Pablo Kuczynski has been in office since July 2016, and his term expires in July 2021.
 Two decades of pro-growth macro-economic policy in Peru have yielded unprecedented economic expansion, low inflation, investment-grade status for the country’s debt, and a dramatic drop in poverty rates.
 Yet many challenges remain.
-Approximately one quarter of the population continues to live in poverty, the country has made progress in the eradication of illegal coca but remains the world’s top producer of cocaine, and social conflicts over natural resources pose serious challenges.
+Approximately one quarter of the population continues to live in poverty, the country has made progress on the eradication of illegal coca but remains one of the world’s top producers of cocaine, and social conflicts over natural resources pose serious challenges.
 Socially inclusive and environmentally sustainable growth remain critical to continued poverty reduction.

 U.S. Assistance to Peru